The March Workshop

 The value of getting community together (even remotely for now) is for people to express the emotions, energy, art and words of the Black Lives Matter movement.
 This will create a valuable opportunity for COS to feel ownership by seeing their pieces of fabric, stories, and poetry on Gaia.
 It also offers a moment of catharsis, of voice, and of a marker in history, as poetry does, to display and convey the feelings of our community, of this specific period in time in COS.
 Folks can also participate remotely by submitting poetry on the theme of Gaia; sharing stories of discrimination, police brutality, and racism; and making things at home.
 For example, we are in need of dozens of paper and fabric flowers for the train of Gaia's robe; paper maché fists or traceable fists (example pictured below); holsters for rod puppets or signs; and drum cans and holsters for the procession.
 Some people have also started creating individual puppet heads of local politicians; puppet heads of the people who were slain by white supremacy and police brutality in order to memorialize them; etc.

 Throughout the summer, award-winning local talent and business owners, Ashley Cornelius @accpoetrynow (Poetry Director of @ Children of Gaia CO) and Jeresneyka Rose @ArtByRizzo developed outreach and digital strategy for the project to ensure more voices are included and given a place to express themselves.
-The Chinook Center and Empowerment Solidarity Network have also offered support for engaging the local activist community in this multi-media political art project.
+The Empowerment Solidarity Network has also offered support for engaging the local activist community in this multi-media political art project.

 Everything in large scale (to be seen from far away) is welcome as a contribution to the future planned procession for 2021.